amogelangmenwe-ops/Amogelang-/Project folder/DATABASE.md

 Throughout the lab, I practiced using a variety of SQL functions, including string functions, numeric functions, date/time functions, and aggregate functions.
 This helped me see how functions can make SQL queries more powerful and help solve real-world data problems.

-✔ Project Objectives
-✔ Understand what database functions are used for

-I learned that functions allow SQL to process data on the fly — whether that's changing text, performing calculations, working with dates, or summarizing large sets of values.
-Functions help make queries cleaner and more efficient.
+Understand What Database Functions Are Used For
+One of the most interesting parts of the project was learning how database functions work.
+Functions let you process data on the fly—they can change text, perform calculations, work with dates, or summarize large sets of information.
+Using functions makes queries cleaner, faster, and much easier to manage.
+It was fascinating to see how much you can do with just the right function applied at the right time.

-✔ Use string functions to clean and format text
+Use Functions to Clean and Format Text

-I worked with functions that help adjust or analyze text values, such as:

-Converting text to upper or lower case

-Trimming spaces

-Extracting parts of a string

-Concatenating text

-These were useful for cleaning messy data or preparing it for reports.
+Another key objective was learning how to manipulate text within a database.
+Functions can help you adjust or analyze text values in different ways.
+For example, you can change text to upper or lower case, remove extra spaces, extract parts of a string, or combine text from multiple fields.
+These techniques were incredibly useful for cleaning messy data and preparing it for reports or analysis.

 <img width="1337" height="595" alt="data selection 2" src="https://github.com/user-attachments/assets/9fa82a42-825b-4c74-9a8c-0a8193e46488" />